Assignments, activities, and other learning experiences can be more or less transparent depending on how they are designed.

 I suppose it is a good thing that you can get quite far with jekyll site creation without really knowing what you are doing.
-I’ve been playing around with jekyll for some time, and using it for some projects at work without, I’ve realized recently, a particularly clear understanding of quite a few foundational concepts.

-Four key questions framed this conversational panel session on the intersections between fye and critical librarianship, but many more came up in discussion. @kevinseeber played MC alongside @JessicaCritten, @nope4evr and @dani28.
+Four key questions framed this conversational panel session on the intersections between fye and critical librarianship, but many more came up in discussion.

-Footnotes are good:
+Footnotes are good.
+Very good!

 I'm suddenly a huge fan of text files.